wp-plugins/role-scoper/readme.txt

 For an archived change log, see [http://agapetry.net/downloads/RS-readme-archive.txt](http://agapetry.net/downloads/RS-readme-archive.txt)

 == Upgrade Notice ==

+= 1.3.40 =
+Fixes: Non-Admins can't edit cats/tags or see tags in Edit Posts; New custom tx child terms not in terms listing; 500 Err w/ W3 Total Cache; RS self-disables w/ Mingle plugin; WPML cat checkboxes for other langs; 500 Err with HTTP Auth; File Filtering on Multisite security patch; Default Groups

 = 1.3.39 =
 Another one-line change to eliminate a Fatal Error on WP 3.2 Beta